Henry H. Slater: Natural history work

 In 1874 he accompanied the botanist Isaac Bayley Balfour and George Gulliver aboard HMS Shearwater on an expedition to observe the transit of Venus on the island of Rodrigues in the Indian Ocean.
 In addition to studies of the flora and fauna, Slater excavated the subfossil bones of extinct birds, including the Rodrigues solitaire (Pezophaps solitaria) and Rodrigues starling (Necropsar rodericanus).
 His records were used by the zoologists Albert Günther and Alfred Newton to write the first scientific description of the Rodrigues starling in 1879.
-During a stay in Mauritius in 1875 he and George Gulliver explored the flora, the herpetofauna, and the aquatic avifauna.
+During a stay in Mauritius in 1875 he and Gulliver explored the flora, the herpetofauna, and the aquatic avifauna.
 In 1885 he traveled with Thomas Carter to Iceland.

 In 1897 Slater described the short-tailed parrotbill (Paradoxornis davidianus) and the sulphur-breasted warbler (Phylloscopus ricketti).

 Together with William Bernhardt Tegetmeier he wrote the fifth volume of British Birds With Their Nests and Eggs (1898), that was illustrated by Frederick William Frohawk.

 He visited Iceland three times and wrote the Manual of the Birds of Iceland, published in 1901.

 Slater was elected a Fellow of the Zoological Society of London (FZS) in December 1877.
 He was also a Member of the British Ornithologists' Union (MBOU) since 1882, but he resigned from both organizations in 1906, when he left Thornhaugh.